-Since then the Bologna process has been the driving force behind reforms by many European countries of their educational systems to render them more comparable and explicit.
+Since 1999 the Bologna process has been the driving force behind reforms by many European countries of their educational systems to render them more comparable and explicit.
 Today 46 European countries are participating in the process.

 The overarching aims of the Bologna process have been broken down into a number of concrete aims.
 The most important of them are the following: